SGathuku/python-phase3-final-project/README.md

 ## Project Description

 * The Liquor Store Management System is a command-line application designed to help manage the inventory of a liquor store.
-* This simple and user-friendly tool allows users to enter details about liquors, including their names, prices, and categories, and stores this information in an SQLite database for persistent storage.
+* This simple and user-friendly tool allows users to enter and delete details about liquors, including their names, prices, and categories, and stores this information in an SQLite database for persistent storage.
 * The system provides a menu-driven interface where users can easily add new liquor entries and update existing ones.
 This project is ideal for small liquor store owners or managers who need an efficient way to keep track of their stock.

 ### Requirements